trev1no2/C-Shell/readme.txt

 CS3157 (Advanced Programming at Columbia University) to exploring concepts and projects that I find interesting (outside of academia)!

-In writing a C-Shell, I will be recapping concepts covered in the 3157 and gain the confidence to tackle a larger project such as writing a compiler, an operating system, or a VM!
+In writing a shell in C, I will be recapping concepts covered in the 3157 and gain the confidence to tackle a larger project such as writing a compiler, an operating system, or a VM!